- Medical Program

 Connect with a licensed physician online in minutes.

 Yes, telemedicine is legal in New Hampshire but only for renewals for existing medical cannabis patients.

 It is not legal to grow cannabis in New Hampshire.

-New Hampshire has medical marijuana reciprocity, so recognizes out-of-state medical marijuana cards.
+New Hampshire has medical marijuana reciprocity, so it recognizes out-of-state medical marijuana cards.

 The following states accept or recognize out-of-state medical marijuana cards:

-You must have written permission from your employer to possess or use medical cannabis when at work.
+You must have written permission from your employer to possess or use medical cannabis at work.
 Current medical marijuana laws in New Hampshire do not require employers to accommodate patients.
-More precise rules on employment and private property laws in relation to medical marijuana in NH can be found here.
+More precise rules on employment and private property laws concerning medical marijuana in N.H. can be found here.

 Cannabis in New Hampshire is tested for “contaminants,” meaning mold, fungus, bacterial diseases, rot, pests, non-organic pesticides, mildew, and any other harmful contaminant identified by the department.
 Metals are not listed.